ctuning/ck-env/README.md

 Usage
 =====

-You can easily detect and register in the CK all the instances of GCC and LLVM as following:
+You can easily detect and register in the CK all the instances of GCC and LLVM as follows:
 ```
  $ ck detect soft:compiler.gcc
  $ ck detect soft:compiler.llvm
 ```

-You can now see multiple versions of the detected software registered in the CK as following:
+You can now see multiple versions of the detected software registered in the CK as follows:
 ```
  $ ck show env
 ```

-You can then compile and run unified CK benchmarks shared by the community using any of the above compiler instances (GCC, LLVM, ICC ...) and their versions simply as following:
+You can then compile and run unified CK benchmarks shared by the community using any of the above compiler instances (GCC, LLVM, ICC ...) and their versions simply as follows:

 ```
  $ ck pull repo:ck-autotuning